bbauska/Anti-Project2025/anti.md

 emission industries.</li>
 </ul>

-The section on the CFTC would take a very pro-cryptocurrency approach by recommending changes that would essentially provide a separate, light regulatory regime for crypto.
+<p>The section on the CFTC would take a very pro-cryptocurrency approach by recommending
+changes that would essentially provide a separate, light regulatory regime for crypto.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Consequences:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul>
 </li>● The scams, money laundering, and financing of Russia and terrorism that have already been
 occurring through the use of anonymous crypto transactions will get much worse.</li>